 Support for Telemedicine

-With telemedicine gaining popularity, EHRs will play a vital role in integrating virtual care with traditional healthcare.
-Future systems will seamlessly link telehealth platforms with patient records, enabling smooth transitions between virtual and in-person visits.
+With the rising popularity of telemedicine, EHRs will be pivotal in integrating virtual care into traditional health care.
+Future systems will connect telehealth platforms with patient records for seamless transitions between virtual and in-person visits.

 Personalized Medicine and Genomic Data